Call for Sessions

-Use the approved template to create your session proposal document
+Use the approved template to create your session proposal document (link to templates)

 You will notice that the template requires a speaker synopsis for each speaker, which is similar to a 1 page abstract.
 However, please know that each speaker is free to make the synopsis as long or as short as he or she wishes.
 The synopsis is not required to be a full abstract.
-However, it should include as much detail each speaker can provide about what he or she intents to discuss in the session.
+However, it should include as much detail each speaker can provide about what he or she intends to discuss in the session.
 The more detail provided in the proposal aids the reviewers understanding of the content to be included in the session.

 Initial Submission of the Proposal

 - Start a new Submission via the conference subscribed submission system using the “session” path.